rintoj/statex/README.md

 # StateX

-StateX is a state management library for modern web applications with unidirectional data flow and immutable uni-state (just like redux).
-StateX has specific APIs for seamless integration with [Angular (2 or above)](https://angular.io) and [React](https://facebook.github.io/react/).
+StateX is a state management library for modern web applications with unidirectional data flow and immutable uni-state.
+StateX is a predictable state container just like REDUX.
+It helps you implement a unidirectional data flow (Flux architecture) in an easy and elegant way without much boilerplate code.
+The main objective is to provide an implementation that has minimal touch points, while providing all the benefits of Redux.
+StateX uses `rxjs` library at its heart, hence promises efficient data flow.
 StateX is inspired by [refluxjs](https://github.com/reflux/refluxjs) and [redux](http://redux.js.org/).

+To enable seamless integration, StateX has specific APIs for [Angular (2 or above)](https://angular.io) and [React](https://facebook.github.io/react/).

 **Note: StateX was originally written for angular - [ angular-reflux ]( https://github.com/rintoj/angular-reflux ) and later modified for react - [react-reflux]( https://github.com/rintoj/react-reflux ).
 Both of these packages are now migrated to StateX**